Fredrick Marryat was a nineteenth century novelist famous for his sea stories

 Chronology/Biography of Captain Marryat:

-1806: Enters the Royal Navy at the age of fourteen as a Midshipman on board HMS Imperieuse.
+1806: Marryat enters the Royal Navy at the age of fourteen as a Midshipman on board HMS Imperieuse.
 This frigate led by Lord Cochrane who was to be an inspiration to many writers including Marryat and is said to be the model for Forester’s Horatio Hornblower.

-1808: Sails from Malta to cruise off Spain and the Balearic Islands.
+1808: He sails from Malta to cruise off Spain and the Balearic Islands.
 Was involved in fighting with other military vessels and the capture of nearly fifty merchant ships.
 In July the ships company captured the Castle of Mongat and took the French garrison as prisoners.

 1809: Frederick Marryat caught malaria and was returned to England aboard HMS Victorious.